Springdales School Dubai, Al Quoz 4 – The Review

 The school phased its opening and development with the completion of the second of its three-stage building programme in 2014-15.
 The completion of the second stage of building saw completion of a 170M long secondary facility, also including sports facilities, dining halls, 45 further classrooms and laboratories for science, mathematics, robotics and photography.

-The school will operate to full phases Year 12 provision by the fifth year of its operation in 2017-18.
+The school will operate to full phases Year 12 provision by the sixth year of its operation in 2018-19.
 This will be aligned with the completion of its final smaller stage 3 building programme, providing further classrooms, laboratories and large auditorium.
 This capacity will enable Springdales to push capacity from 3,500 to 5,000 students.

-Whilst teaching will be in English, the owners have set up the school to enable children to “reconnect with the culture and values that forms the backbone of every Indian’s existence.”
+Teaching is in English – whilst the broader ethos is of enabling children to “reconnect with the culture and values that forms the backbone of every Indian’s existence.”

 Springdales’ first inspection by the KHDA Dubai Inspectorate of Schools in December 2015 saw the school running at around 20% of its eventual capacity with provision to Year 8 and a body of 1,195 students.